 It won’t look natural anymore once you have to bend and twist a face to make it fit.
 No amount of retouching will help that.

 Also, the light on both faces has to be similar.
-Putting the head or the face from a person in direct sunlight on the body of a person in the shade is very difficult.
+Putting the head or the face of a person in direct sunlight on the body of a person in the shade is very difficult.

 Keep it simple when you try to replace a face for the first time.
 Find photos with faces that have almost the same position and lighting.
-The best way to start is to use two almost identical photos.
+The best way to start is to use two nearly identical photos.

-Replacing a Face in Photoshop: Step-by-Step
+How to Make a Face Swap in Photoshop: Step-by-Step